ankitvashishta/spring.boot.eureka.server/README.md

 Location transparency can be addressed by a pattern called `Service Discovery`

-Netflix OSS to the rescue!
+`Netflix OSS` to the rescue!

 ### Netflix OSS

-`Netflix OSS` is a set of frameworks and libraries that Netflix wrote to solve some interesting distributed-systems problems at scale.
+Netflix OSS is a set of frameworks and libraries that Netflix wrote to solve some interesting distributed-systems problems at scale.
-Today, for Java developers, it’s pretty synonymous with developing microservices in a cloud environment.
+Today, it’s pretty synonymous with developing microservices in a cloud environment.
-Patterns for service discovery, load balancing, fault-tolerance, etc are incredibly important concepts for scalable distributed systems and Netflix brings nice solutions for these.
+Patterns for service discovery are incredibly important concepts for scalable distributed systems and Netflix brings nice solutions for these.

 With Netflix OSS you typically need to set up a service-discovery server that acts as a registry of endpoints that can be discovered with various clients.